 I’m interested in playing a varsity sport at Carroll.
 How do I get on the coach’s radar?

-- The best way to begin the recruiting process is to complete a recruiting questionnaire on our athletics website.
+- The best way to begin the recruiting process is to complete the Prospective Student-Athlete Interest Form on our athletics website.
 Submissions are sent directly to the coaching staff of a particular sport.

 How do I find out about important dates such as tryouts for my sport of interest?

-- One of the first places to learn more specifics about your sport would be the athletic session held during the Class of 2018 Celebration in the spring.
-In addition, the athletic department holds a Q&A session for parents of incoming students during each summer orientation session.
+- The athletic department holds a Q&A session for parents of incoming students during each summer orientation session.
 Most coaches will email or mail information to incoming students over the summer, particularly the fall athletic programs that report early.
 Finally, details and information on physicals and sports medicine-related requirements for athletes can be found on the athletic training website.